jarlah/spring-boot-3-cors-bug/README.md

 1. `mvn test` errors out on preflight and get request
     - The header `Access-Control-Allow-Origin` is expected to be returned as `*`.
-    - The header `Access-Control-Max-Age` is expected to be returned but is not.
+    - The header `Access-Control-Max-Age` is expected to be returned as `1800` but is not returned at all.